bogdan-veliscu/django-book/memory-bank/active-context.md

    - Separated sync and async code paths with proper error handling
    - Fixed the SynchronousOnlyOperation error that was preventing article creation
    - Added more robust error handling for authentication checks

+3. **Article Model Fix**:
+   - Made the metadata field optional in the ArticleSerializer
+   - Added default value (empty dict) for the metadata field
+   - Ensured the metadata field exists in the Article model
+   - Fixed the "unexpected keyword arguments: 'metadata'" error

 ## Next Steps
 1. Optimize the ArticleViewSet to reduce database queries and add pagination